Bylaws of the DC Libertarian Party

 Section 2.
 Dues-paying Membership: Any resident of the District of Columbia shall be considered a dues-paying member of the DCLP provided they:

-- and have donated at least sixty dollars ($60) in monetary or in-kind contributions to the DCLP in the past 365 days.
+- Have donated at least sixty dollars ($60) in monetary or in-kind contributions to the DCLP in the past 365 days.

 Section 2.
 The DCLP shall hold a Convention in odd-numbered years anytime from January to May for the purpose of electing Executive Committee members, amending bylaws, and whatever other business deemed necessary and proper.